sbilwan/package-rest/README.md

 This code illustrates how you can implement a service using Spring Boot involving MongoDB and Dockerizing the service.
 This is purely for learning purposes.
+The RESTful service has CRUD operations for a package API.
+The package price can be asked to query in a specific currency. https://fixer.io/ is used for currency conversion.
 Stay tuned for further addition to the service ->Service discovery and Authentication.
 # Tools
 > Spring Boot